- About Bulgaria

 15 interesting facts about Sofia and Bulgaria that you’ve never heard

-Bulgaria is a wonderful country with rich historical and cultural heritage, that has become quite an attractive place for the travelers in the recent years.
-The country has long summer season with lovely seaside resorts, where holiday makers can enjoy fine golden sand and crystal blue sea water, yet it also offers busy winter resorts with many ski runs and fantastic snow coverage.
-Among the other travel destinations that catch the attention of the travelers are the old capital Veliko Tarnovo with its Tsarevets castle, the old capital town of Vidin near Danube River, the artistic town of Plovdiv, and of course the cultural, financial and educational center of the country – Sofia city.
+Bulgaria is a wonderful country with a rich historical and cultural heritage, which has become quite an attractive place for travellers in recent years.
+The country has a long summer season with lovely seaside resorts, where holidaymakers can enjoy fine golden sand and crystal blue sea water, yet it also offers busy winter resorts with many ski runs and fantastic snow coverage.
+Among the other travel destinations that catch the attention of the travellers is the old capital Veliko Tarnovo with its Tsarevets castle, the old capital town of Vidin near Danube River, the artistic town of Plovdiv, and of course the cultural, financial and educational centre of the country – Sofia city.

 Bulgaria further has picturesque villages, delicious food, and very hospitable people.
 Below are collected several amazing facts about this affordable travel destination – some are funny, some are interesting and others are truly amazing.
 Enjoy them all and pack your bags!

-8. The Bulgarian yogurt is known to be the best in the world thanks to its fantastic taste.
-It is due to the bacteria Lactobacillus bulgaricus, found only in the Bulgarian air.
-This bacteria gives the yogurt its unique consistency and flavor.
-Especially good for the health is the sheep yogurt, which is thick and goes well with jam and honey.
+8. Bulgarian yoghurt is known to be the best in the world thanks to its fantastic taste.
+It is due to the bacteria Lactobacillus Bulgaricus, found only in the Bulgarian air.
+This bacteria gives the yoghurt its unique consistency and flavour.
+Especially good for the health is the sheep yoghurt, which is thick and goes well with jam and honey.

 9. The national dish is Shopska salad, made of diced cucumbers, tomatoes, raw or roasted peppers and sprinkled with Bulgarian white brine cheese.
 The dressing of the salad is made of sunflower oil and red wine vinegar.
 The salad goes perfectly well with the national alcoholic beverage rakia, made from various fruits.